Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 the export retries or expires rather than finalizing against local trusted-configuration thresholds.

+Export's original pre-NegativeUNL validator population must also fit the 32-member target serialization bound.
+Validators publish no target-chain shares and Export cannot materialize while it exceeds that bound; temporary NegativeUNL filtering must not select an implicit bridge committee.

+The bounded deployment contract then mirrors the source validator-derived key universe, weights, and Export/validation threshold in the destination account's SignerList.
+A lower destination threshold permits target execution before the authority needed for source materialization exists.
+A higher threshold preserves that safety direction but can strand a successful source latch.
+The destination network's ledger-validation quorum is separate: it validates the authorized transaction's containing ledger, and XPOP proves that finality on return.
+A static destination SignerList should remain anchored to the original source universe during NegativeUNL periods, trading Export liveness for unchanged destination authority.

 The extended proposal machinery is enabled when either feature needs signed sidecar fields.
 Do not make Export depend on RNG availability just because RNG was the first consumer of `ExtendedPosition`.